WELCOME TO OTTER TAIL COUNTY DFL

-Otter Tail County DFL monthly meeting on Zoom at 7 pm.
-Just drop Mike a note at: firstname.lastname@example.org and he will make sure you receive the Zoom notice.
+Monday, June 28, 2021 is Otter Tail County DFL monthly meeting.
+Just drop Mike a note and he will send you the zoom sign up.

 Our Mission Statement: